-▶ Warning: Stipulating to the police report or preliminary hearing transcript for the factual basis of the plea or admitting the factual basis for a firearm offense at the time of plea will allow the government to charge an offense under the firearms deportability ground.
+▶ Warning: When there is a divisible statute, stipulating to the police report or preliminary hearing transcript for the factual basis of the plea or admitting the factual basis for a firearm offense at the time of plea will allow the government to charge an offense under the firearms deportability ground.
 See §52.26.